Qitmeer/qitmeer-wallet/README.md

      importprivkey         import priKey
      listaccountsbalance   list Accounts Balance
      sendtoaddress         send transaction
-     setsyncetonum         please use caution when specifying how many blocks to update from syncheight            Get the number of local synchronization blocks updateblock           Update local block data
+     setsyncedtonum         please use caution when specifying how many blocks to update from syncheight            Get the number of local synchronization blocks updateblock           Update local block data